Jesperpaulsen/sanity-mobile-preview/README.md

 ### How to set up preview with Sanity

-In order to set-up preview with Sanity, you first need to create a new view.
+In order to set up mobile preview with Sanity, you first need to create a new view.

 For simplicity, we will copy the predefined preview from [IframePreview.js](https://github.com/sanity-io/sanity-template-gatsby-blog/blob/master/template/studio/src/previews/IframePreview.js) to a file called `IframeMobilePreview.js`